TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

-Table~\ref{tab:eomccsd_performance} shows the TAMM EOMCCSD calculation performance compared to NWChem on 200 nodes of OLCF Summit.
-Time per EOMCCSD iteration is given in seconds.
+Table~\ref{tab:eomccsd_performance} shows the TAMM EOMCCSD calculation performance compared to NWChem on 200 nodes of OLCF Summit. \textblack{The time} per EOMCCSD iteration is given in seconds.
 NWChem has CPU-only implementation and uses 42 CPU cores on each of the 200 nodes of Summit.
 Just as with the previous calculations, the TAMM-based EOMCCSD uses 6 MPI ranks per node, where each MPI rank is mapped to a single GPU.
-The current TAMM implementation of the EOMCCSD approach has not been optimized at the same level as CD-CCSD implementation.
-For example, in contrast to the CD-CCSD formalism, the EOMCCSD implementation fully represents 2-electron integrals and uses a non-spin-explicit representation of the $R_{\rm K}$ operator.
-CD-CCSD and EOMCCSD calculations are different algorithms for solving the corresponding problem.
-The timing for an iteration of EOMCCSD is a sum of all of the steps in an interaction, which tend to be more computationally demanding than the Jacobi step in CD-CCSD.
+The current TAMM implementation of the EOMCCSD approach has not been optimized at the \textblack{same} equation level as the CD-CCSD implementation.
+For example, in contrast to the CD-CCSD formalism, the EOMCCSD implementation fully represents \textblack{two}-electron integrals and uses a non-spin-explicit representation of the operators in the equations.
+While we plan to return to this implementation and incorporate the optimized (spin-explicit) equations, we already observe a significant speed-up over NWChem with this primitive implementation.
+CD-CCSD and EOMCCSD calculations are different algorithms for solving the corresponding problem, and the timing for an iteration of EOMCCSD is a sum of all of the steps in an interaction, which tends to be more computationally demanding than the Jacobi step in CD-CCSD.
 Nonetheless, one can see from Table \ref{tab:eomccsd_performance} that the TAMM EOMCCSD code is 2-3 times faster for $\beta$-carotene and BChl molecules.